-Our Senior Consultant, Michele Binci, outlines key questions to consider when contemplating this highly robust tool for gathering evidence and informing policy.
+Our Principal Consultant, Michele Binci, outlines key questions to consider when contemplating this highly robust tool for gathering evidence and informing policy.

 A well-designed evaluation can produce evidence crucial for understanding whether and how policies, programmes, or pilot interventions have worked satisfactorily and achieved their stated objectives.
 In turn, this evidence can be used to inform policy reforms, programme decisions and pilot scale-ups.
 Quantitative impact evaluations (QIEs) can play a particularly important role, as they are able to generate a robust measure of the impact of a programme on their target beneficiaries, by comparing a treatment group (those receiving the intervention) to a control group (those not receiving the intervention).